ZioKandaka/ZioKandaka/README.md

-- 👋 Hi, I’m @ZioKandaka
+- 👋 Hi, I’m @ZioKandaka, a Fullstack Developer in EBconnection Indonesia
-- 👀 I’m interested in Web Development and Software Engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m highly familiar with NodeJS, React, and Typescript
-- 💞️ I’m looking to collaborate on Web and Game development
 - 📫 Contact via email on ziokaelani@gmail.com

 <!---